Church of the Province of South East Asia: Doctrine and practice

 The threefold sources of authority in Anglicanism are scripture, tradition, and reason.
 These three sources uphold and critique each other in a dynamic way.
 This balance of scripture, tradition and reason is traced to the work of Richard Hooker, a sixteenth-century apologist.
 In Hooker's model, scripture is the primary means of arriving at doctrine and things stated plainly in scripture are accepted as true.
 Issues that are ambiguous are determined by tradition, which is checked by reason.

 Ecumenical relations

-The dioceses of the Church of the Province of South East Asia participate in the ecumenical World Council of Churches via their respective national church councils:
+The dioceses of the Church of the Province in South East Asia participate in the ecumenical World Council of Churches via their respective national church councils: